ryfarol/Ryan-Farol-Portfolio/README.md

 - Primary keyword is used to find a Wikipedia page with the same title as the primary keyword
 - Outputted paragraph can also be downloaded as a CSV file
 - Used: Python, Tkinter, Python’s Wikipedia API Wrapper

-CS290 Web Development Portfolio Project — Personal Website
-- Built a static website for a demo plant shop for a personal friend that allows the user to view plants for sale.
-Checkout function was not implemented.
-- Utilized Javascript to make an automatic rotating picture gallery
-- Used: Javascript, HTML/CSS